alonswartz/notesium/README.md

 ### Finder

-The finder is typically opened using global keybindings or icons in the ribbon but is also seamlessly integrated throughout the web interface.
+The finder is typically opened using global keybindings or icons in the ribbon, but is also seamlessly integrated throughout the web interface.

 **Keybindings**